-Situated on just over six acres of green space in residential Broadview Heights, Lawrence’s Lower School serves nearly 100 students in grades K–6.
+Situated on just over six acres of green space in residential Broadview Heights, Lawrence’s Lower School serves more than 100 students in grades K–6.
 The 34,000-square-foot, brick building was constructed in 1921 and originally served as an elementary school for the Brecksville-Broadview Heights School District.
-Lawrence School purchased the building and land in 1986.

 Classrooms at the Lower School are especially large and bright, allowing for hands-on learning and movement.
 All classrooms have updated air conditioning and were outfitted with new furniture in 2019, allowing for flexibility and mobility to help keep students focused and engaged.
 We understand students need to move in order to learn and our classroom configurations allow for this.